State of Minnesota -

 The leadership cohorts for emerging and senior leaders were garnering more applications.
 Graduating cohorts were invited to join the a new ELD sponsored Leadership Network for learning opportunities, workshops, networking and collaboration.
 The programs were sub-branded and a new identity was developed for the Leadership Network.

-A new website highlighted the three key areas of learning specialized skills, professional development and senior leadership.
-A custom built course finder allowed people to search by discipline, skill level, availability and delivery method.
+• New website highlighted the three key areas of learning specialized skills, professional development and senior leadership.